conda-forge/conda-smithy/README.md

 `conda smithy register-ci --organization conda-forge --feedstock_directory ./foo-feedstock`.
 This requires tokens for the CI services.
 You can give the name of a user instead of organization with `--user github_user_name`.
-4. Regenerate the feedstock with ``conda smithy regenerate --feedstock_directory ./foo-feedstock``
+4. Regenerate the feedstock with ``conda smithy rerender --feedstock_directory ./foo-feedstock``
 5. Commit the changes ``cd foo-feedstock && git commit``, then push ``git push upstream master``.

 Running a build